KatyBrown/ERVsearch/man/pages/introduction.md

 ```

 ## Main Output Files
-The main output files produced are as follows:
+The main output files produced are as follows.
+Many additional output files are generated, these are described [here](outputs.html).

 ### Screen
 `screen_results.dir/results.tsv`<br>